proochster/shortcode/Readme.md

     tags: html second-tag third-tag
     date: YYYY-MM-DD
     ---
-    shortcode
+    // Add the short code body here.
     ```

-3. When ready submit a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).
+3. When ready, submit a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).

 # Creating a new collection

 1. Add the new collection in `/_config.yml` file following this structure. `HTML` collection was used in the example below.
-For the collection icon checkout [Font Awesome](https://fontawesome.com/cheatsheet)
+For the collection icon checkout [Font Awesome](https://fontawesome.com/cheatsheet).

     ```
+    collections:
         html:
-        output: false
+            output: true
-        permalink: html-cheatsheet
+            link: html-cheatsheet
             icon: fab fa-html5
+        css:
+            ...
     ```

-2. Create new folder in the `/_collections/` directory:
+2. Under the defaults section in the _config.yml add the scope record following the example below.

     ```
+    defaults:
+    - scope:
+        type: html
+        values:
+        layout: shortcode
+        type: html
+    ```

+3. Create new folder in the `/_collections/` directory:

+     ```
      _collections
         _html
      ```

-3. Add another markdown highlight case in the `/_includes/shortcodes.html` file like so:
+4. Add another markdown highlight case in the `/_includes/shortcodes.html` and `/_includes/shortcode.html` files like so:

     ``` liquid
     {% when 'html' %}{% highlight html %}{{ code.content }}{% endhighlight %}
     ```

-4. When ready subimt a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).
+5. When ready subimt a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).

 # Jekyll